h8d13/zucc-fb/readme.md

     # gcc -o fb_term fb_term.c -lm -lutil
     # ./fb_term /path/to/font.ttf [font_size]
 ```
 > This sets a base-font but fallsback to see bellow.
+It opens a terminal using a PTY.

+Example `cat chars.example`

 ---

 `noto-fonts` For Latin, Greek, Cyrillic